 Esther L. George

-Esther L. George is president and chief executive officer of the Federal Reserve Bank of Kansas City and a member of the Federal Open Market Committee, which has authority over US monetary policy.
+Esther L. George was president and chief executive officer of the Federal Reserve Bank of Kansas City from October 11, 2011 to January 31, 2023.

 George was born in St. Joseph, Missouri, and grew up on her family’s farm in nearby Faucett.
 She holds a bachelor’s degree in business administration from Missouri Western State University and a master’s in business administration from the University of Missouri-Kansas City.
 She is also a graduate of the American Bankers Association Stonier Graduate School of Banking and the Stanford University Executive Program.